-Cheese: Unless your pooch is lactose-intolerant (which is very rare), cheese is good choice for an occasional treat, but avoid high- or full-fat varieties.
+- Cheese: Unless your pooch is lactose-intolerant (which is very rare), cheese is good choice for an occasional treat, but avoid high- or full-fat varieties.
 Low- or non-fat cottage cheese is a great option.

-Corn: A common ingredient in many dog foods, corn is perfectly healthy for your dog, but don’t ever give them the cob, which can cause choking or intestinal blockages if swallowed.
+- Corn: A common ingredient in many dog foods, corn is perfectly healthy for your dog, but don’t ever give them the cob, which can cause choking or intestinal blockages if swallowed.

-Rice: As long as your dog isn’t allergic, feel free to feed rice and other grains—like quinoa—to your dog.
+- Rice: As long as your dog isn’t allergic, feel free to feed rice and other grains—like quinoa—to your dog.

-Sweet potatoes: Rich in vitamin A—which promotes healthy skin, coat, nerves, and muscles—sweet potatoes are healthy for dogs.
+- Sweet potatoes: Rich in vitamin A—which promotes healthy skin, coat, nerves, and muscles—sweet potatoes are healthy for dogs.
 Serve them plain.

-Foods That Are Dangerous For Dogs
+Foods That Dogs Can’t Eat

 It’s natural to want to share with our furry friends, but there are a lot of holiday drinks, dishes, and desserts that are definitely not dog-friendly.
 Stay away from:

-Alcohol: Alcohol and animals don’t mix.
+- Alcohol: Alcohol and animals don’t mix.
 Even small amounts of booze can result in ethanol poisoning with symptoms that can include lethargy, seizures, heart attack, lung failure, and death.

-Apple Pie: While plain, uncooked, cored and seeded apples are fantastic treats for dogs, slicing your beloved pup a piece of apple pie is a terrible idea.
+- Apple Pie: While plain, uncooked, cored and seeded apples are fantastic treats for dogs, slicing your beloved pup a piece of apple pie is a terrible idea.
 High-fat crust combined with common apple pie spices like cinnamon and nutmeg can result in a number of issues including stomach upset/pain, liver disease, high blood pressure, and seizures.

-Chocolate: You’ve probably heard this before, but it bears repeating: do not feed your dog chocolate.
+- Chocolate: You’ve probably heard this before, but it bears repeating: Do not feed your dog chocolate.
 It’s highly toxic (especially the darker varieties) and can stop a pooch’s metabolic process resulting in diarrhea, vomiting, seizures, and death.

-Coffee, tea, or any caffeinated drink: You might live for your morning caffeine boost, but, in dogs, it overstimulates the nervous system causing elevated heart rate, vomiting, and seizures.
+- Coffee, tea, or any caffeinated drink: You might live for your morning caffeine boost, but, in dogs, it overstimulates the nervous system causing elevated heart rate, vomiting, and seizures.

-Garlic, leeks, or onions: These members of the Allium family are highly toxic to dogs and can cause elevated heart rate, anemia, and general weakness.
+- Garlic, leeks, or onions: These members of the Allium family are highly toxic to dogs and can cause elevated heart rate, anemia, and general weakness.
 Watch any dog that might have eaten a stray piece of garlic or onion closely as symptoms may not appear until a few days after ingestion.

-Grapes and raisins: Grapes and their dehydrated cousins are highly toxic to dogs.
+- Grapes and raisins: Grapes and their dehydrated cousins are highly toxic to dogs.
 Even small amounts can make a dog desperately ill leading to rapid kidney failure and death.

-Ice cream: As a general rule, dogs do not tolerate high- or full-fat dairy products well.
+- Ice cream: As a general rule, dogs do not tolerate high- or full-fat dairy products well.
 To avoid the gastrointestinal distress, but still reward with a cold treat, skip the ice cream (or frozen yogurt) and feed them frozen fruits like blueberries, strawberries, and bananas.

-Raw potatoes: While many packaged dog foods contain potatoes, uncooked potatoes contain solanine, which is toxic to dogs.
+- Raw potatoes: While many packaged dog foods contain potatoes, uncooked potatoes contain solanine, which is toxic to dogs.

-Raw yeast dough: The raw yeast in uncooked dough can ferment producing alcohol and possible ethanol poisoning.
+- Raw yeast dough: The raw yeast in uncooked dough can ferment producing alcohol and possible ethanol poisoning.

 Like with humans, balancing a dog’s diet can be a tricky thing.
-Unless under the advice and supervision of a veterinarian, traditional human foods should be kept to a minimum, but every-doggy loves the occasional treat!
+Unless under the advice and supervision of a veterinarian, traditional human foods should be kept to a minimum, but every doggy loves the occasional treat!

 Got a kitty?
 See which foods are safe (and not safe) for cats.